magnolo/23/readme.md

-<<<<<<< HEAD
 # 23degree
 ###### we feel the world

 This is most of the code behind 23degree.org which provides a map driven interface and geolocated interactions for data and statistics showing whats going on on our beautiful planet.

 There are a lot of different needs for visualizations.
 The amount of data is huge, so here is a lot of help from all the opensource community in it.